SwathiVinod19/daily-calendar/README.md

 # daily-calendar
-A simple daily planner using html, css, javascript, JQuey, Bootstrao and Dayjs
+A simple daily planner using html, css, javascript, JQuey, Bootstrap and Dayjs

 ## Description of the page:
 This simple daily planner is meant for regular 9am - 5pm work schedule.